strblr/pegase/README.md

 ### AST and visitors

 We saw in [Basic concepts > Semantic actions and dataflow](#semantic-actions-and-dataflow) that a parsing process can be represented as an invocation tree, called *concrete syntax tree*.
 This tree doesn't actually exist except temporarily in the JS call stack, thus semantic processes you want to fire at some "nodes" have to be executed at parse time.
 This is what semantic actions are for.
-You can do a lot with that, but it might not be always sufficient or practical.
+You can do a lot with that, but it might not always be sufficient nor practical.
 For example, most real-life compilers do several traversals of the syntax tree, some dependent on the previous ones, with a clear separation of concerns.
 For the tree to be traversed multiple times, it has to be **generated** and **kept** in memory.
 You generally don't want to generate the whole concrete syntax tree which might have lots of parts only relevant to the syntax analysis but irrelevant in later stages.
 The actual tree you care about has custom nodes and is called *abstract syntax tree*.

 **Pegase provides a clean and elegant way to generate ASTs: the `$node` hook.**